Tobin School Vision statement:

 model and leave your cell phone turned off and out of your reach for

-Tobin School located at 8501 S. Narragansett Avenue was built in 2007 and replaced the oldest building in the district (originally built in 1938 that graduated the first class in 1940).
-Tobin school celebrates the fifth year of operation.
+Tobin School located at 8501 S. Narragansett Avenue was built in 2007 and replaced the oldest building in the district (originally built in 1938 that graduated the first class in 1940). .
 Fry and Bryd schools house the district PASS program.
 The PASS schedule is located on the district website (www.bsd111.org), and more information can be located in the Parent Handbook which is sent home the first week of school.

 Tobin School is looking to expand the number of parent volunteers to help out in classrooms.
-To be considered a volunteer, you must fill out an application and complete a criminal background check.
-Application packets are located in the office.
-Once an applicant is approved, you receive a letter from the district superintendent acknowledging that your background check is complete.
+To be considered a volunteer, you must fill out an application and complete a criminal background check at the district office.
+This process does not take long at all.
+Stop by any time and ask for a Volunteer Application packet.
+Once an applicant is approved, you receive a letter from the superintendent acknowledging that you are ready to volunteer.
+Once that happens, you can call me.
 Please consider donating a few hours of your time.
 To date, we have 8 volunteers, but we have room for more!

-The Tobin PFC is always looking for volunteers to help with other activities that benefit the students monthly Market Day, annual Reflections Contest, annual Bingo Night, Field Day, and many other activities that benefit the students and the school.
-The more help we receive in the school, the better off students are.
+The Tobin PFC is always looking for volunteers to help with many activities that benefit the students such as: Market Day, Picture day, Bingo Night, Holiday Shop, and Field Day.
+The more help the school receives, the prepared our students can be.
 Children whose parents are involved at school tend to outperform their peers academically.
-Together teachers and parents can make a difference, and parents are an important component to the learning process and school environment.
+Together teachers, parents, and community members can make all the difference in a child's live.
+Parents are an important component to the learning process and the school environment.

-If you cannot volunteer at school, you can help your child at home by reading aloud to your child, visiting the library regularly, staying in contact with your child's teacher, and checking their Homework Organizer.
+If you cannot volunteer at school, you can help your child at home by reading aloud to your child, visiting the library regularly, staying in contact with your child's teacher, and checking your child's Take Home Folder or Homework Organizer.
 Please encourage your child to read independently and help them select books.
-For special occasions or birthdays, please consider the purchase of a book or magazine subscription - children get a real thrill out of opening mail.
+Visit the Prairie Trails Library regularly; they offer Homework Help.

-Every third through sixth grade student is given a homework organizer at the beginning of the school year compliments of District #111.
+Each third through sixth grade student is given a homework organizer at the beginning of the school year, compliments of District #111 School Board.
 Kindergarten through second grade students receive a Homework folder.
 Homework is an important component of education for students which allows students to apply earlier learned skills and allows students time to practice these concepts.
 When the practice of homework is supported and a homework routine is established, students perform better.
-Some homework requires parental help, whether interviewing an adult, working with classmates on a project may require library research, so be sure to help your child - but don't get caught in the trap of doing your child's homework.
+Some homework requires parental help, whether interviewing an adult, or working with classmates on a project that may require library research.
+Be sure to help your child - but don't get caught in the trap of doing your child's homework.
 When you have a question, feel free to call the teacher and ask for clarification before the homework deadline.
 Every teacher is available for phone calls during their daily plan or after school between 2:30 and 2:45 p.m.

 Attendance is critical to students academic success!

 Did you know the state of Illinois recently changed the amount of days a student can be absent without valid cause?
-Previously, students could miss 10% of the school year, but as of 2012 the law changed to reflect 5% of the school year.
-This is due in part to the state raising standards for students on achievement tests, and the introduction of the Common Core State Standards. if students do not consistently attend school, they fall behind academically.
+As of 2012 the law changed to reflect that students may only miss 5% of the school year.
+This is due to the state raising standards for students on achievement tests, and the introduction of the Common Core State Standards. if students do not consistently attend school, they fall behind academically.
 When students fall behind academically, they tend to not want to come to school.
 That is how the cycle begins.

 I am looking forward to a great year, and I hope your child is looking forward to one, too!